-The only manufacturers I know in the UK who publish how long their appliances are designed for are Miele and ISE.
-Both of whom I constantly recommend as the best washing machines to buy and both claim they are designed with life spans of around 20 years in mind.
+The only manufacturer I know in the UK who publish how long their appliances are designed for are Miele whom I constantly recommend as producing the best washing machines to buy.
+They claim they are designed with a life span of around 20 years (average use).

-The last official stats I saw indicated the average washing machine’s lifespan was just over 7 years, but it might be less now.
+The last official stats I saw indicated the average washing machine’s lifespan was now just over 7 years, but it might be less now.
 My poll (on the right column) currently shows about 35% of washing machines have lasted 5 years or less, but surprisingly – over 40% of people said their last washer lasted 10 years or more, with almost 15% claiming it lasted over 15 years!
 Check it out, add your experience to the figures.
 Sadly there are many that have lasted very short periods indeed.